db47h/rand64/README.md

 The IoRand package contains a wrapper for reading data streams via io.Reader.
-There is a helper function in the randutil package that uses it to wrap crypto/rand in a Source64 and use its output to seed the faster PRNGs.
+There is a helper function in the randutil package that uses it to wrap crypto/rand in a Source and use its output to seed the faster PRNGs.

 # Benchmarks

+These benchmarks where done with go-tip (1.7 beta 2 as of writing) where xorshift1024*, splitmix64, MT19937 and the standard Go PRNG got a significant performance boost over Go 1.6.2.

 The last result is for the default PRNG provided by the standrd library's rand.NewSource() for comparison:

-    BenchmarkXorShift64star-6    200000000     8.92 ns/op
+    Splitmix64           	300000000	         4.35 ns/op
+    XorShift128roplus    	300000000	         5.14 ns/op
-    BenchmarkXorShift128plus-6   300000000     5.28 ns/op
+    XorShift128plus      	300000000	         4.92 ns/op
+    XorShift1024star     	200000000	         6.46 ns/op
-    BenchmarkXorShift1024star-6  200000000     9.38 ns/op
+    Mt19937              	200000000	         9.12 ns/op

-    BenchmarkMt19937-6           100000000    10.50 ns/op

-    BenchmarkRandSource-6        200000000     7.89 ns/op
+    GoRand              	200000000	         6.40 ns/op

-# TODO

- - xorshift4096\* implementation.
-Passes BigCrunch, same speed as xorshift1204\*,
-but much longer period and bigger state buffer for applications that might need it.
- - Look into maximally equidistributed Mersenne Twister MEMT19937-II - http://www3.ocn.ne.jp/~harase/
+[1]: According to the authors of the algorithms, the xoroshiro128+ algorithm should be significantly faster than xorshift128+.
+As seen in the benchmarks, it is in fact just a little slower eventhough Go 1.6.2 and 1.7 properly *do* translate the simulated rotate into a single rotate instruction on x86_64.

 # Documentation